djefrey/Colorwheel/README.md

 To use this mod, you need to install Iris and a mod that includes Flywheel (like Create or Vanillin).
 You also need to use a compatible shaderpack.

-You can find Colorwheel releases and compatibility patches in the [Releases](https://github.com/djefrey/Colorwheel/releases) section.
+You can find Colorwheel releases in the [Releases](https://github.com/djefrey/Colorwheel/releases) section.
 The [Colorwheel Patcher](https://github.com/djefrey/Colorwheel-Patcher) mod can be use to apply automatically patches on supported shaders.

 ### Credits